Webudvikleren/laravel-utm-manager/README.md

 - Configurable list of UTM keys
 - Store in session (default) or extend for other storage
 - Facade for easy access: `Utm::get('utm_source')`
-- Optional trait for auto-filling UTM data on models
+- Trait for auto-filling UTM data directly on Eloquent models
+- Trait for attaching UTM data to a related model (`utmVisit`)
+- Artisan command to generate a migration dynamically

 ---